LRz00/LRz00/README.md

 - 👋 Hi, I’m @LRz00, or just Lara
-- 👀 I’m interested in learning web development at a full stack level!
+- 👀 I’m interested in learning development at a full stack level!
-- 🌱 I’m currently learning React and other skills!
+- 🌱 I’m currently learning systems development at IFBA.
-- 💞️ I’m looking to collaborate on any fun projects involving JavaScript!
+- 💞️ I’m looking to collaborate on any fun projects!
 All new knoledge is welcomed!
 - 📫 How to reach me: I'm on instagram at @heyylara, feel free to DM me!

 <!---